-Michael studied North American Studies, Anthropology and International Law at the University of Bonn and the University of British Columbia in Vancouver, Canada.
-After his graduation, he worked as language and cultural affairs lecturer at the University of Oxford.
+Michael Alberg-Seberich studied North American studies, anthropology and international law at the University of Bonn and the University of British Columbia in Vancouver, Canada.
+After graduation, he taught languages and cultural policy at Oxford University.

 Role:Managing Partner Wider Sense